 While R. Kelly has always denied, typically via attorneys and reps, the allegations made against him (ranging from sex with underage girls to claims that he is holding women in his house and abusing them), he had yet to publicly tell his side of the story.
-On CBS This Morning on Wednesday, Gayle King gave him (and later his girlfriends) that chance, and what resulted was a long-winded interview filled with tears, outbursts, and, most of all, denials of the accusations that have been made against the 52-year-old.
+On the US TV show This Morning on Wednesday, journalist and anchor Gayle King gave him that chance, and what resulted was a long-winded interview filled with tears, outbursts, and, most of all, denials of the accusations that have been made against the 52-year-old.

 While these accusations have been building for the past 20 years now, R. Kelly is back in a legal tangle after being charged with 10 counts of aggravated criminal sexual abuse in February, according to the Chicago Sun-Times.
 This news includes a new video that purports to show the singer having sex with an allegedly underage girl, and appears to be giving survivors and prosecutors a second chance at justice after Kelly was found not guilty of similar charges in 2008.